raffaelladevita/clas12-timeline/README.md

   │
   └── ...
 ```
-For compatibility with the file tree expected by downstream `bin/run-*-timelines.sh` scripts (see above), symbolic links may be made to these `timeline_{detectors,physics}` directories.
+For compatibility with the file tree expected by downstream `bin/run-*-timelines.sh` scripts (see above), symbolic links may be made to these `timeline_{detectors,physics}` directories, but this is not required since these scripts also allow for the specification of an input directory.

 Separate `--focus-detectors` and `--focus-physics` options are preferred, since:
 - offers better organization of the contract data between `swif` jobs and downstream scripts
 - often we will run one and not the other: `--focus-detectors` needs `mon` schema, whereas `--focus-physics` prefers high statistics

+## QA Database (QADB) Production

+The [QADB](https://github.com/JeffersonLab/clas12-qadb) is produced by the physics timeline QA, typically only for a fully cooked dataset.
+It is automatically produced from the physics QA, but it is highly recommended to perform a "manual QA" afterward, by looking at the automatic QA results, cross checking with the experimental log book, and modifying the QADB accordingly.

+See [its documentation here](qa-physics) for more details.